I'm sorry, but I can't personalize items. :'(

 Ullrich, P. M., & Lutgendorf, S. K. (2002).
 Journaling about stressful events: Effects of cognitive processing and emotional expression.
 Annals of Behavioral Medicine, 24(3), 244–250

-Welcome Page: https://heartsflourish.com/blogs/welcome/flourish-by-writing
+Welcome page: https://heartsflourish.com/blogs/welcome/flourish-by-writing

 0 comments